-There is a need to put in place a regulatory framework governing OTTs which also puts to rest TSPs concerns.
-Our inputs on the OTT Regulatory Framework (including the proposed licensing norms and current key regulatory obligations) and other concerns have been discussed in detail below.
+For all the reasons that have been discussed in detail in the responses above, there is a need to put in place a regulatory framework governing OTTs, that also puts to rest TSPs concerns and creates harmony in the communication space.
+Our inputs on the OTT Regulatory Framework (including the proposed licensing norms and key regulatory obligations) and other concerns have been discussed in detail below.

-- I. Building a Regulatory Regime for OTTs - 1.
+Building a Regulatory Regime for OTTs

 OTT Rules under the IT Act

-The ideal scenario would be recognizing the OTT services industry/ application services through specific rules/regulations ("OTT rules") that will clearly state that such OTT service providers will not require any license/ authorization for providing the services in India.
-We recognize that there may be concerns around national security and data protection.
-We, therefore propose that the OTT rules should impose security obligations on the OTTs which are similar to those imposed on network service operators (NSOs)/ TSPs.
-We will be happy to help in the drafting of these OTT rules.

-The Information Technology Act ("IT Act") currently provides for specific rules that regulate intermediaries ("Intermediary Guidelines").
-These also regulate the OTT industry to some extent.
+The ideal scenario would be recognizing the OTT services industry/ application services through specific rules/regulations ("OTT rules") that clearly state that such OTT service providers do not require a license/ authorization for providing the services in India.
+We recognize that there may be concerns around national security, and therefore propose that the OTT rules should impose security obligations on the OTTs which are similar to those imposed on network service operators (NSOs)/ TSPs.
+The Information Technology Act ("IT Act") provides for specific rules that regulate intermediaries ("Intermediary Guidelines").
+These to some extent regulate the OTT industry also.
 Therefore, in our view notifying specific OTT rules under the IT Act would help create a clear and complete regulatory framework for OTTs in India.